First Wednesday at 12 Noon EST Email & Eblast : Sign-up

 Zoom Meeting ID: 989 3687 8510 Passcode: 821736

-The Call continues to grow and women around the world as women are embolded and empowered to be fully included in the conversations as they address the many intersectional social justice issues that span the globe.
+The Call continues to grow around the world as women are emboldened and empowered to be fully included in the conversations as they address the many intersectional social justice issues that span the globe.

-Please join us each Sunday and help build the groundswell.
-The collaboration of grassroots organizers, lobbyists, and professionals is dedicated to promoting and educating folks across the United States of America to empowering women around the world.
+Please join us on the first Wednesday of each month and help build the groundswell of women lifting their voices and pulling up a seat at The Table.
+This collaboration of activists, advocates, civil society, educators, lobbyists, professionals, state officials, theologians and clergy, is dedicated to promoting and educating folks across the United States of America to empower women around the world.